Shedding light on the security of your tech partners

-You do everything you can to build your platform securely.
-But what about your partner ecosystem?
-Are your partners building just as securely as you do as the platform owner?
-When you work with partners who link their add-ons to your platform or system, it is important that they, like you, perform well in terms of security.
-The data your customers entrust you with flows through API links to your partner's systems.
-And what happens to that data will reflect on your platform.
+You do everything you can to build your platform securely, but what about your partner ecosystem?
+Are they building just as securely as you, the platform owner?
+When you work with partners who link their add-ons to your platform or system, it is important that they, like you, perform satisfactorily in terms of security.
+The data your customers entrust you with flows to your partner's systems via API links.
+And you are ultimately responsible for your customers' data.

-Know your tech partner's security status inside 2 days
+Know your tech partner's security status in 2 days

 Computest has developed a 2-day Quickscan that gives you an overall impression of a tech partner's development security at a glance.
-A clear final report shows where they stand in terms of security in their software development process, what their biggest risks are and what they can do about them.
+A clearly presented final report shows you where they stand in terms of security in their development process, what their biggest risks are and what they can do about them.

 Partner security Quickscan – the approach

-Over two days, a senior Computest Security Consultant will investigate the overall security of the appliciation in scope.
-For the Quickscan, he/she will combine three approaches/techniques: interviews, code reviewing and security testing.
-Our experience has shown that these three areas of focus are good indicators for the maturity of an organisation in terms of secure development.
+Over two days, a senior Computest Security Consultant will map out the overall security of the add-on(s) in terms of scope.
+For the Quickscan, he/she will combine three working methods/techniques: interviews, code reviewing and security testing.
+Our experience shows that these three areas of focus are good barometers for the maturity of an organisation in terms of secure development.

 The 3 areas of focus in more detail:

 The Computest security consultant will go through the source code of the application(s) in question together with a developer.
 They will specifically look at the vulnerabilities listed on the Certified Secure "Secure Development Checklist".
 These vulnerabilities are grouped by theme.

 The Quickscan does not aim to find all possible vulnerabilities, but instead gives an impression for each theme.
 Themes that will be addressed include: